Computational-Imaging-LAB/IRIS-MRS-AI/README.md

 # IRIS-MRS-AI
 IRIS-MRS-AI is the tool that classifies IDH and TERTp mutations in gliomas using MR Spectroscopy and Mass Spectrometry data.
 Besides these features, IRIS-MRS-AI is a tool that capable to create new models using users own data.
 Users can customize the tool to use on their field.
 IRIS-MRS-AI has 2 main modules that are Advanced User and Normal User module.
 For further information please read the documentation.

+# Version 0.2 will be released in 2 weeks.

 # Features